wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

 Notable changes on watchOS:

 - The library now contains statically linked OpenSSL crypto library and therefore the final module is significantly bigger.
+- Added full support for Swift Package Manager.
+Please add the following dependency into your project: `https://github.com/wultra/powerauth-mobile-watch-sdk`.

 ### API changes